MichaelCurrin/themeless-jekyll-quickstart/README.md

 ## Deploy

-This project can be run on Github Pages.
+This project can be run on GitHub Pages.

 Through setting Github Pages section of the Github repo's settings, this site is available at: